 Learn more about how to apply for student loans.

 Buying your first home is a significant personal milestone.
 It’s also the largest purchase most people will ever make.
 When the time comes, we can help you find the best mortgage loan option for you.
 In addition to mortgage loans for purchasing a home, you can also refinance your mortgage (usually to get a lower interest rate) and borrow against your home equity to finance a home improvement or other major expense.

 Finally, a personal loan is a type of unsecured term loan that can be an alternative to a credit card.
 Personal loans usually offer lower interest rates than credit cards.
 They offer fixed rates and a predictable monthly payment to pay off the loan within a certain period of time.
 You can use a personal loan for a specific expense, such as a new laptop or appliance purchase, or to consolidate higher interest debt, such as multiple credit card balances.
-Read more about what you can do with a personal loan.

 5. Plan for retirement

 No matter your age, it’s never too early or too late to start planning for retirement.
 At a minimum, contribute to a tax-advantaged retirement savings account.
 You can do this through your employer if they offer a 401(k) or similar account.
 If not, you can open your own Individual Retirement Account (IRA).
-A Palisades CU Financial representative can help you decide which type of IRA works best for you.

 Let us help you manage your finances!

 Open a new savings account to build your emergency fund, save for a vacation or next year’s holiday season, or whatever your personal savings goal is.
 Not sure which checking, savings, or loan option is right for you?
 Contact us with questions or visit your nearest PCU location in Nanuet, New City, or Orangeburg, NY.